JustinSDK/dotSCAD/README.md

 Some of my [3D models](https://github.com/JustinSDK/dotSCAD#examples) require complex mathematics/algorithm.
 I extract them into dotSCAD.
 Hope it helps when you're playing OpenSCAD.

+The idea of the name dotSCAD comes from the filename extension ".scad" of OpenSCAD.

+## Get Started

 OpenSCAD uses three library locations, the installation library, built-in library, and user defined libraries.
 It's convenient to set `OPENSCADPATH`.
 Check [Setting OPENSCADPATH](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries#Setting_OPENSCADPATH) in [OpenSCAD User Manual/Libraries](https://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries) for details.

 **I set `OPENSCADPATH` to the `src` folder of dotSCAD so all examples here start searching modules or functions from `src`.**